gongyh/RamanD2O/inst/shinyapp/ui/dashboard.md

 You can load your spectra data and metadata using `Load data` tab.
 For spectrum file, two columns TXT file is supported, all spectra files should be archived in a single zip file.
 For metadata table, it should be in TSV format with headers in the first line.
-The first column should be `ID_Cell`, feel free to add more columns.
+The first column should be `ID_Cell`, feel free to add at least one columns.
 To try RamanD2O, you can load a small demo using the link in `Load data` tab.

 ### Regular pipeline